actualizado Última hora

 Public transport exists but better from the big towns I'm sure everyone will co operate with lifts to connect to public transport to go places on your days off.

 Bicycles are also available.
-But some need mending!
+But some have been abused by former guests and need TLC

-If you read the feedbacks below, you might be confused, because in summer, until this year many of my WorkAway guests helped me run festivals.
-So will mention that.
+If you read the feedbacks below, you might be confused, because until the end of 2020 I was based in England, so feedback will mention that will mention that.

 BIG WARNINGS!